 Can You Mix Oil Types

-If you’re like most car owners, you probably don’t think much about what kind of oil goes into your engine.
-As long as the oil is changed regularly, everything should be fine, right?
-Well, it turns out that there is more to consider than just how often to change your oil.
+If you’re like most car owners, you probably don’t think much about what kindOil oil goes into your engine.
+As long as oil is changed regularly, everything should be fine, right?
+Well, it turns out that there is more to consider than just how often to change oil.

+One important question is whether it’s okay to mix different types of oil.
 Most experts say that it’s generally safe to mix different types of motor oil, as long as they are both synthetic or conventional oils.
 However, there are a few things you should keep in mind if you do choose to mix oils.

-Secondly, remember that mixing different types of oil can affect the performance of your engine and may void your warranty.
-So if you’re planning on taking your car in for service soon, check with your dealer or mechanic first to see if they have any specific requirements or recommendations regarding oil type.
+Secondly, remember that mixing different types of oils affects the performance of your engine and may void your warranty.
+If you’re planning to take your car in for service soon, check with your dealer or mechanic first to see if they have any specific requirements or recommendations regarding oil type.
+Finally, keep in mind that mixing different brands or O brands may not provide the same level of protection as using one brand consistently.

 So if you do decide to mix oils, be sure to check your owner’s manual for any special instructions or requirements regarding frequency of changes and other maintenance tasks.